Goals

 tests.

-Out-of-the-box, PeaZip is slower than better optimized apps as WinRar
+Out-of-the-box, PeaZip is comparable or better than fast apps like

 system utilities